 Sessions take place in our Education centre at 10635 King George Boulevard in Surrey, BC and on the street where we serve.
 This is a sample schedule for 2018:

-Saturday, two weeks later – Get Shifted & Get Going
+Saturday, 4th Day – Get Shifted & Get Going

 It’s not much!
 There is an educational fee per adult of $60 (or $100 per couple) to help cover the cost of materials, including a participant’s guide, a copy of The Shift book, NightShift gear, a graduation certificate and more.